-Well, hello and welcome to Indiana Sarah, a blog inspiring adventures in archaeology.
-I may not be leaping from a lion’s head to prove my worth, but I am taking a giant leap of faith Indiana Jones style.
-This, you see, is my first blog post and I’m on a mission to make archaeology exciting.
+Well, hello!
+Welcome to Indiana Sarah, a blog inspiring adventures in archaeology.
+I may not be leaping from a lion’s head to prove my worth Indiana Jones style, but I am taking a giant leap of faith.
+Why?
+This is my first blog post and I’m on a mission to prove that our past is both important and interesting!

-Whether you are a scuba diver, travel buff, outdoor enthusiast, culture vulture, armchair adventurer, or your interest in the past is limited to, well…. reading this, Indiana Sarah has archaeology adventure inspiration – guaranteed!
+So, whether you are a scuba diver, travel buff, outdoor enthusiast, culture vulture, armchair adventurer, or your interest is limited to, well…. reading this, Indiana Sarah has archaeology adventures – guaranteed!

 I’m going to open up and share my own adventures in archaeology with you, so that you can see exactly what’s possible and dig, dive, discover your own way around the world.